pawalt/roachbot/README.md

 # Next Tasks

-- The message history doesn't tell the full story since it doesn't store info about what SQL was executed - that's an action input.
-Need to store the executed SQL, at least for the schema.
 - Message history isn't persistent between runs.
 Need to persist it to disk.

 # How to start